daolanfler/zero2prod/README.md

 Tests can help, but we can use the type system to make the problem go away entirely.
 We will build a strongly-typed API on top of `Session` to access and modify the state - no more string keys and type casting in our request handlers.

+Seed Users
+There is no user in the database and we do not have a sign up flow for admins - the implicit expectation has been that the application owner would become the first admin of the newsletter _somehow_!
+The seed admin should then be able to invite more collaborators if they wish to do so.
+You could implment this login-protected functionality as an exercise!
+Look at the subscription flow for inspiration.